Home > Sectors > Health > Burn-out: managerial action at the heart of prevention

 Recognising the signs of burn-out

-Jeanne works as an instructor-educator in a specialised care home (MAS), a medical-social establishment that provides permanent accommodation for highly dependent disabled adults.
+Jeanne works as an instructor-educator in a specialised care home (MAS), a medical-social establishment offering permanent accommodation to highly dependent disabled adults.
 The MAS is attached to a small hospital that is part of a larger hospital group (500 places).
 She has worked there for 17 years of her professional career.
 The signs of burnout lasted three years before the diagnosis was made.

 How did Jeanne, who was so passionate about her work, fall into the hell of burn-out?